How to Start Investing in Stocks in India: A Complete Beginner's Guide

 1. Panic Selling During Market Crashes

-The market dropped from 85,000 to 74,000 and you sold everything?
+The market fell sharply in a correction and you sold everything?
 Congratulations, you locked in your losses.
-Markets always recover — patience is the most important skill in investing.
+Markets have always recovered eventually — patience is the most important skill in investing.

 2. Following WhatsApp Tips and Telegram Channels